 Almond, Almond Extract, Almond Oil, Almendra Dulce, Almendro Dulce, Amande, Amandier, Amande Douce, Amandier à Fruits Doux, Amandier Doux, Amendoa Doce, Amygdala Dulcis, Amygdalus communis var. dulcis, Expressed Almond Oil, Extrait d'Amande, Fixed Almond Oil, Huile d'Amande, Huile d'Amande Douce, Mandorla Dolce, Mindal' Sladkii, Prunus amygdalus var. dulcis, Prunus amygdalus var. sativa, Prunus communis var. sativa, Prunus dulcis, Suessmandel, Suessmandelbaum, Sweet Almond Oil, Zoete Amandel.

 Overview InformationSweet almond is a plant.
 It produces kernels (nuts) that are a familiar food.
-Sweet almond oil, prepared by pressing the kernels, is used to make medicine.
+Sweet almond and its oil, prepared by pressing the kernels, is used to make medicine.

 Sweet almond is also used to dissolve certain medications in a liquid so they can be given as shots.